push-protocol/push-website/blog/2022-12-21-deeper-look-into-push-chat/index.md

 title: 'We’re Still Pushing: A Deeper Look Into Push Chat'
 authors: [push]
 image: './cover-image.webp'
+text: "Launched in early October, Push Chat is providing secure and instant communication for all by connecting users and dapps across web3."
 tags: [ Web3, Developer, Push Notification, PushChat, Messaging]
 ---

 ![Cover image of We’re Still Pushing: A Deeper Look Into Push Chat](./cover-image.webp)
+<!--truncate-->
 Launched in early October, [Push Chat](https://app.push.org/#/chat) is providing secure and instant communication for all by connecting users and dapps across web3.

-<!--truncate-->

 import { ImageText } from '@site/src/css/SharedStyling';